Department:School of Nursing & Midwifery

 We are at the beginning of understanding the long term legacy of critical care, indeed it is claimed that understanding and supporting “critical care survivorship” is the greatest challenge for practitioners working within this care setting.
 As a critical care nurse by background I have witnessed and engaged with the many challenges faced by patients, families and practitioners.
 How family members experience critical care has been a particular research interest.
 Issues around the early detection of the deteriorating patient and the contribution that simulation can play is an associated research interest.

 Supervision of pre- and post-registration nurses and operating department practitioners (ODPs) on undergraduate major projects.

-Pam would be pleased to consider supervising doctoral subjects with the following research interests/topics:
+Pam would be pleased to consider supervising doctoral students with the following research interests/topics:

 Member of National Guideline group for BACCN

 Walker, S., Andrew, S., Page, P., Davis, K. (2015) The role of managers regarding the impact of CPD upon the clinical workforce" Journal of Nursing Management.
 (In press)